 Health Benefits of Cardamom

 Cardamom may prove to be helpful for people with high blood pressure problems.
 In a study conducted on 20 people diagnosed with high blood pressure, researchers gave them three grams of cardamom powder every day.
 The results showed a significant decrease in blood pressure levels.
-And after 12 weeks, the blood pressure of the participants was in the normal range.
+And after 12 weeks, the participant’s blood pressure was in the normal range.

 The findings of this study may link to the high concentration of antioxidants in cardamom.
 By the end of the study, the antioxidant status of the participants had increased by 90 percent.
 In another research, cardamom has been found to decrease blood pressure and increase urination in rats.